Skip to main content

 ApproachUse whenWhat you get

-chat.task()Most appsAuto-piping, lifecycle hooks, message accumulation, stop handling
+chat.agent()Most appsAuto-piping, lifecycle hooks, message accumulation, stop handling

 chat.createSession()Need a loop but not hooksAsync iterator with per-turn helpers, message accumulation, stop handling